eddieape/BidOneCodingTest/README.md

 # BidOneCodingTest

-This project is only a coding test for BidOne, it shows a simple form for a user to enter information.
+This is a Web application based on ASP.NET Core with Angular.
+The project is only a coding test for BidOne, it shows a simple form for a user to enter information.
 When the form is submitted, a Web API is called to post form data to the backend, the posted data saved in a file in json form.

 ## Setup Environment